Loading...

 trapezoid's area under a velocity-time graph

-The upper base is 2 units and lower base is 6 units.
+The upper base is 2 units and the lower base is 6 units.
 Its height is also 3 units.
-The area of a trapezoid is found the formula \begin{align*} A=\frac{\text{upper base+lower base}}{2}\times height\\\\=\frac{2+6}{2}\times(3)\\\\=12\quad {\rm m}\end{align*}
+The area of a trapezoid is found as follows: \begin{align*} A=\frac{\text{upper base+lower base}}{2}\times height\\\\=\frac{2+6}{2}\times(3)\\\\=12\quad {\rm m}\end{align*}

 Example (9): The velocity vs. time graph for a trip is shown below.